hacklab-fi/icinga-public-page/README.md

 Simple status page that runs at https://status.hacklab.fi/

 The data comes from icinga api (well a proxy script on top of icinga).
+See here https://github.com/OH6AD/oikopupu/blob/master/dist/icinga-public.php

 # how to contribute